What Happens When you Don’t Plan? Nightmare Estate Plan Scenarios

 The most famous unfunded trust was Michael Jackson.
 The result was a probate process that was strung out for years.
 If it could happen to someone with his resources, it could happen to anyone.
 Talk about an estate planning nightmare!

-Unfunded Trust
+Person filling out Unfunded Trust papers

 3) Not Updating or Naming Beneficiaries